weijiej2964/sep11-freedom-project/entries/entry05.md

 We created the editing function by using updateDoc. updateDoc requires a reference to a specific doc through their id.
 When creating the cards I put the Id as one of the elements that can be shown so I can easily get the current document I have open.
-When I click on the save button I will take the Id of the current opened document and then put it inside the updateDoc Function which just by doing
+When I click on the save button I will take the Id of the current opened document and then put it inside the updateDoc function which just by doing
-`field = change` can be easily done.
+`field = change` which can be easily done.

 ```js